 Monitoring With Bark

 Our award-winning service monitors text messages, emails, YouTube, and more than two dozen social media platforms for signs of potential issues like cyberbullying, online predators, adult content, depression, acts of violence, suicidal ideation, and more.
 Parents receive notifications when Bark detects something worrisome, and these alerts can spur just the sort of important dialogues your family needs.
-Sign up today for a free, one-week trial of Bark.
+Sign up today for a of Bark.

 Instagram has had a long-standing cyberbullying problem, but the social media giant is finally taking serious steps to help address it.
 Yesterday on her Instagram account, Sheryl Sandberg (COO of parent company Facebook) announced the unveiling of two new features that aim to combat cyberbullying.